Low-Income Car Insurance

 Other ways to find auto insurance with a lower income

 Insurance companies can’t legally use your income to determine your rate, but they may use other metrics that are often — but not always — correlated to your income level.
-Car insurance data suggests that people with higher incomes file fewer claims, but that could be because they simply are able to pay for damages out of pocket rather than filing a claim.
+Car insurance data suggests that people with higher incomes file fewer claims, but that could be because they are able to pay for damages out of pocket rather than filing a claim.

 Because these factors are not necessarily within your control, here are some actionable ways to save on car insurance.